9 Best Parks in Boston

 The Boston Public Garden sits adjacent to the Boston Common, with Charles Street separating the sister parks.
 Established in 1837, this park was the nation's first public botanical garden.

 Spring is one of the best times of year to visit the garden, as it springs to life, with plentiful cherry blossoms as early as the end of March and 26,000 tulips blooming each May.
-Roses and other ornamental flowers grow throughout the park among the trees and lush grass, and this is a great place to see stunning fall foliage within the city.
+Roses and other ornamental flowers grow throughout the park among the trees and lush grass, and this is also a great place to see stunning fall foliage within the city.

-During the spring and early summer, keep an eye out for swan nests along the banks - but keep your distance, too, since these sizable mothers are quite protective of their eggs.
+During the spring and early summer, keep an eye out for swan nests along the banks — but keep your distance, too, since these sizable mommies are quite protective of their eggs.
 The swans, affectionately named Romeo and Juliet, spend their winters at the Franklin Park Zoo.

-A network of well-maintained paths weave through the Victorian garden and around the pond, while a suspension bridge crosses the water at its center point.
+The park is also home to several other statues and monuments, including the George Washington Statue and the Ether Monument.
+A network of well-maintained paths weaves through the Victorian garden and around the pond, while a suspension bridge crosses the water at its center point.

 The Public Garden still operates greenhouses that cultivate more than 80 species of plants used not only here but around the city.
 Extending more than seven blocks from the center of the park's western side is the Commonwealth Avenue Mall, a broad tree-lined pedestrian path dotted with monuments.